akvelon/falco-website/content/en/about/why-falco.md

 ##### Uses a minimal set of resources

 Falco is designed to use a minimal set of resources, such as CPU and memory, while still providing effective monitoring and detection capabilities.
-By using a minimal set of resources, Falco operates efficiently and does not impact the performance of the monitored applications, ensuring that the applications can continue to function smoothly without any degradation in performance.
+By using a minimal set of resources, Falco operates efficiently and does not impact the performance of the monitored applications, ensuring that the applications can continue to function smoothly without any degradation in performance.This makes Falco an ideal choice for monitoring Kubernetes clusters where resource utilization is critical and any performance degradation can have significant consequences.

 <hr class="w-100 my-4"/>